About

 About World MS Day

-World MS Day is officially marked on 30 May.
-It brings the global MS community together to share stories, raise awareness and campaign with everyone affected by multiple sclerosis (MS).
-World MS Day activities take place throughout the month of May and in early June.
-The campaign offers flexibility for individuals and organisations to achieve a variety of goals.
+World MS Day is an international awareness day for everyone affected by multiple sclerosis (MS).
+It brings the global MS community together to share stories, raise awareness and campaign for change.
+World MS Day is officially marked on 30 May but activities take place throughout the month of May and early June.

 Campaign Angles

-MS Connections is a flexible, wide-ranging theme.
+My MS Diagnosis is a flexible, wide-ranging theme.
 Whether you’re individual or an organisation, you can choose to focus on a variety of angles when celebrating World MS Day, including:

-- Building communities that support and nurture people affected by MS
+• Building informed, caring communities and systems that support people diagnosed with MS

 What is MS?

 Multiple sclerosis (MS) is one of the most common diseases of the central nervous system (brain and spinal cord).
-Today, 2.8 million people around the world have MS.
+Today, an estimated 2.9 million people around the world have MS.

 MS is an inflammatory demyelinating condition.
 It is caused by damage to myelin – a fatty material that insulates nerves.
 In MS, the loss of myelin affects the way nerves conduct electrical impulses to and from the brain.
 Symptoms can include blurred vision, weak limbs, tingling sensations, unsteadiness, memory problems, and fatigue.